DataDog/documentation/content/en/notebooks/_index.md

 1. Select **Permissions**.
 1. Click **Restrict Access**.
 1. The dialog box updates to show that members of your organization have **Viewer** access by default.
-1. Use the drop-down to select one or more roles that may edit the notebook.
+1. Use the dropdown to select one or more roles that may edit the notebook.
 1. Click **Add**.
 1. The dialog box updates to show that the role you selected has the **Editor** permission.
 1. Click **Save**